Park conservancy: Park conservancy development

 Park conservancies developed in relation to what some call a fifth model for parks, namely those that are sustainable in plantings, usage, and funding.
-This arose in part due to a lack of public funding allocation for parks, along with structure that allowed the members of the community to directly support their own parks.
+This arose in part due to a lack of public funding allocation for parks, along with a structure that allowed the members of the community to directly support their own parks.
 The number of parks conservancies has grown in the past decades as city funding for parks has in many cases declined, playing an increasingly prominent role in urban parks.
 One particular aspect of them involves their management, which is independent of local municipal elections.
 They generally take a long-term perspective on parks, and as a result are financially focused on long-term sustainability to meet their management needs.
-While the Central Park Conservancy is often considered the first of its kind, they remain different than Friends of the Park groups, Business Improvement Districts (BIDs), and most conservancies in California (where conservancies are often names of state agencies).
+While the Central Park Conservancy is often considered the first of its kind, they remain different than Friends of the Park groups, Business Improvement Districts (BIDs), and most conservancies in California (where conservancies are often names after state agencies).